jernej360/casovni_trak_ioi/README.md

 You can also start the application by running npm start in the src folder.

 If you wish to test on mobile, run ng serve --host 0.0.0.0 --ssl - then head to localhost:4200 on your mobile device.

+If this won't work, try to install Angular/Cli with npm install -g @angular/cli or contact Jernej.

 ## Code scaffolding